stormpath/stormpath-laravel/docs/events.rst

 Event Class Parameters
 ----------------------

-Each of the event classes includes data related to the event occurring.
+Most of the event classes include data related to the event occurring.
 The important data is retrieved via an accessor function.

 +-----------------------------------+----------------+------------------------------------------------------+